Rex Stout: Cultural references

 "A number of the paintings of René Magritte (1898–1967), the internationally famous Belgian painter, are named after titles of books by Rex Stout," wrote Harry Torczyner, Magritte's attorney and friend.
 "He read Hegel, Heidegger and Sartre, as well as Dashiell Hammett, Rex Stout and Georges Simenon," the Times Higher Education Supplement wrote of Magritte.
 "Some of his best titles were 'found' in this way."
 Magritte's 1942 painting Les compagnons de la peur ("The Companions of Fear") bears the title given to The League of Frightened Men (1935) when it was published in France by Gallimard (1939).
 It is one of Magritte's series of "leaf-bird" paintings, created during the Nazi occupation of Brussels.
 It depicts a stormy, mountainous landscape in which a cluster of plants has metamorphosed into a group of vigilant owls.

 Stout is also mentioned in Ian Fleming's James Bond book On Her Majesty's Secret Service (1963).

 Rex Stout Archive

-The Rex Stout Archive anchors Boston College's collection of American detective fiction.
-The collection was donated by the Stout family and includes manuscripts, correspondence, legal papers, personal papers, publishing contracts, photographs, and ephemera.
-It also includes first editions, international editions, and archived reprints of Stout's books, as well as volumes from Stout's personal library, many of which found their way into Nero Wolfe's office.
-The comprehensive archive at Burns Library also includes the extensive personal collection of Stout's official biographer John McAleer, and the Rex Stout collection of bibliographer Judson C. Sapp.
+The archival papers of Rex Stout anchor Boston College's collection of American detective fiction.
+The Rex Stout papers were donated to the Burns Library by the Stout family in 1980 and includes manuscripts, correspondence, legal papers, personal papers, publishing contracts, photographs, and ephemera.
+The collection also includes first editions, international editions, and archived reprints of Stout's books, as well as volumes from Stout's personal library.

+The comprehensive archive at Burns Library also includes the extensive research files of Stout's official biographer John J. McAleer, the Rex Stout collection of bibliographer Judson C. Sapp, and a collection of Nero Wolfe's magazine appearances donated by Ed Price.